opensearch-project/documentation-website/_im-plugin/performance.md

 By default, Opensearch periodically refreshes indexes every second.
 OpenSearch only refreshes indexes that have received one search request in the last 30 seconds.

 When you increase the refresh interval, the data node makes fewer API calls.
-The refresh interval can be shorter or faster, depending on the length of the refresh interval.
 To prevent [429 errors](https://repost.aws/knowledge-center/opensearch-resolve-429-error), it's a best practice to increase the refresh interval.

 If your application can tolerate increasing the amount of time between when a document gets indexed and when it becomes visible, you can increase the `index.refresh_interval` to a larger value, for example 30s, or even disable it in a